 Many antihistamine drugs are available without a prescription.
-Examples include the first-generation antihistamines such as brompheniramine (Dimetapp, Bromphen, Dimetane, Nasahist), chlorpheniramine (Chlor-Trimeton), clemastine (Allerhist, Tavist), and diphenhydramine (Benadryl), and the second-generation antihistamine loratadine (Claritin) and cetirizine (Zyrtec).
-Loratadine and cetirizine do not cause drowsiness.
+Examples include the first-generation antihistamines such as brompheniramine (Dimetapp, Bromphen, Dimetane, Nasahist), chlorpheniramine (Chlor-Trimeton), clemastine (Allerhist, Tavist), and diphenhydramine (Benadryl), and the second-generation antihistamine loratadine (Claritin), cetirizine (Zyrtec),

 Antihistamine nasal sprays, such as azelastine (Astelin) and olopatadine (Patanase), are also available to treat symptoms such as runny nose, sneezing, and itchy nose.

 - How antihistamines work: These drugs compete with histamine for histamine receptor sites.
 Histamine is a chemical released by specialized allergy cells called activated mast cells during the allergic response.
 By occupying the histamine receptor sites, they prevent histamine from causing the characteristic allergic symptoms.
 Antihistamines are most effective when taken continuously during the allergy season.

 - Who should not use these medications: Antihistamines are contraindicated in individuals allergic to them.
 They may cause unwanted side effects in the following:

 - Individuals currently using a monoamine oxidase inhibitor (MAOI)

 - Individuals with narrow-angle glaucoma

 - Use: Antihistamines come in tablet, chewable tablet, capsule, and liquid forms.
 How often an antihistamine should be taken each day depends on the individual antihistamine's characteristics and the type of preparation (that is, the dosage form).